Kommotion: Format and presentation

 For the mimed segments, the producers matched the performers with a particular style of music.
 In spite of her fair skin, Jillian Fitzgerald, chosen for her dancing ability, was given the "soul" category, and mimed to R&B classics like Ike and Tina's "River Deep Mountain High".
-Ian Meldrum specialized in the then-popular, high-camp 1930s style numbers such as Peter & Gordon's "Lady Godiva" and the New Vaudeville Band's "Winchester Cathedral".
+Meldrum specialised in the then-popular, high-camp 1930s style numbers such as Peter & Gordon's "Lady Godiva" and the New Vaudeville Band's "Winchester Cathedral".
 That practice reportedly led some viewers to believe that Fitzgerald was the actual singer of Aretha Franklin's "Respect", and that Meldrum had recorded "Winchester Cathedral".
 Another member was RMIT student Keith Millar, who was a neighbour of Meldrum's, who lived with Ronnie Burns' family in Elwood.
 Millar was best known for Tommy Roe's "Sweet Pea".
 Several of the cast became virtual pop stars in their own right.
 Tony Healey was one of the most popular and, along with Bob Pritchard, had their own fan clubs.
 Alex Silbersher was reportedly chased up three flights of stairs by a horde of girls when a promotion at a Sydney shopping centre got out of control.

 The addition of the one-hour Sunday Kommotion special evidently caused some controversy.
 An unattributed press clipping from the time, reproduced on the Laurie Allan tribute site, indicates that The Go!!
 Show producers, DYT, were concerned about the increased competition from their rival, which cost less to produce.
 The article suggested the move might saturate the pop market and lead to a drop in ratings all round, as well as over-exposing the relatively small pool of Australia's top-ranking pop talent.
 The latter concern was borne out by Jim Keays' comments in his autobiography, in which he reported that The Masters Apprentices were invited on both shows so regularly that they eventually had to ration their appearances for fear of overexposure.

 On 12 October 1966, Go-Set magazine reported that the show had been sold to an unspecified American television network and was to be aired to fifty million people, but that never materialised.